-The future home of Hard Rock Casino at Jack Cincinnati is committed to promoting responsible gaming and ensuring that all of our guests are gambling for the right reason – to simply have fun.
+The Future Home of Hard Rock Casino Cincinnati is committed to promoting responsible gaming and ensuring that all of our guests are gambling for the right reason – to simply have fun.
 The Future Home of Hard Rock Casino Cincinnati only seeks individuals who gamble responsibly to play at our casinos.
 For those who are not able to do so because of a compulsive gambling, The Future Home of Hard Rock Casino Cincinnati offers resources and support.

 As a provider of entertainment that can become problematic, the future home of Hard Rock Casino Cincinnati does their best to provide all guests and team members the requisite information regarding support, treatment, and assistance programs available.
 To further this objective, the future home of Hard Rock Casino at Jack Cincinnati promotes responsible gaming through a variety of approaches, including educating JACK’s team members, publishing information on available resources, serving alcohol responsibly, monitoring vigilantly to prevent underage gambling, advertising responsibly, and supporting responsible gaming research.

 In various jurisdictions, the future home of Hard Rock Casino at Jack Cincinnati also supports restriction and exclusion opportunities for guests who believe they may need assistance.
 Additionally, self-restriction programs allow guests to formally request revocation of specific services or privileges, such as credit, check cashing, or receipt of direct mail marketing or promotional materials.

 Since problem gambling may affect those on the other side of the game, the future home of Hard Rock Casino Cincinnati also provides confidential, no-cost counseling to our team members through the Team Member Assistance Program.

 The following represent some of the common warning signs that an individual may have a problem gambling and should seek advice: